koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 ### Charming Philosophical Tangents

 > The notion of "clean floor"... is based on average cleanliness over time.
 Yet the same average cleanliness can be achieved by two different agents, one of which does a mediocre job all the time while the other cleans energetically but takes long breaks...
 Which is better - a reckless life of highs and lows, or a safe but humdrum existence?
-Which is better - an economy where everyone lives in moderate poverty, or one in which some live in plenty while others are very poor?
+Which is better - an economy where everyone lives in moderate poverty, or one in which some live in plenty while others are poor?
 We leave these questions as an exercise for the diligent reader.

 I don't know if I can answer the first question without more information, but assuming a [Rawlsian veil of ignorance](https://en.wikipedia.org/wiki/Veil_of_ignorance) and considering the well-documented logarithmic hedonic effects of wealth, universal moderate poverty would be preferable.
 I leave the proof as an exercise for the diligent reader (it should be immediate after having read Chapter 16).